 You are in business to make a profit.
 It’s crucial that where possible, you're covered against any event which could lead to a sudden and unforeseen reduction in your profit.

-Every business needs to seriously consider Business Interruption Insurance.
-In the event of a major disruption to your business, how long could your business survive with zero or a significantly reduced cash flow?
+In the event of a major disruption to your business, how long could your business survive?
 Business Interruption Insurance keeps your business going so it can rebuild and recover to the same position you enjoyed prior to the loss occurring.

 The following forms of cover can be incorporated into the design of your Business Interruption Insurance cover:

-It is also possible to extend your Business Interruption Insurance protection to extend to events which affect your customers and / or suppliers premises.
+It is also possible to extend your cover events which affect your customers and / or suppliers premises.
 For example, if a major suppliers factory burnt down and you suffered a reduction in gross profit as a result, you can extend your Business Interruption Insurance to include their premises as well.

 One common mistake is not properly considering the amount of time it will take your business to fully recover from a major loss such as a factory fire.
 Most businesses will elect to insure their loss of income / profits for a period of 12 months however it is very unlikely a business will be back up and running within this time frame.